icodk/controlPanel/FontsReadMe.txt

 How to add  new fonts
 (2021-10-20 15:23:53)
 ---------------------------------------------------
+Example with 7 segments fonts from https://www.keshikan.net/fonts-e.html Download the latest relaes fonts-DSEG_v046.zip and unzip it to get to the ttf files

 1. Go to https://lvgl.io/tools/fontconverter15:23
 2. Enter name of fonts (ex.: DSEG7_classic_bold_25)
 3. Enter size (Height in px) (25)